 There are so many social media platforms (i.e., Facebook, Twitter, Google+, etc.) out there it can be challenging to keep track of how often you can post on each one.
-Furthermore, the frequency of your social media posting is often influenced by your audience, your campaign, your business and much more.
+Furthermore, the posting frequency of your social media campaigns is often influenced by your audience, your campaign, your business and much more.

 Avoid spamming your social media accounts with endless posts.
 The fastest way to lose followers is to spam your accounts.
 Also, ensure that your posts are relevant to your audience.
 The more relevant and engaging your posts are, the more positively they will impact your social signals for SEO.

 Learning how frequently you should plan to publish posts within your social media marketing content calendar can be difficult.
 Here are some rules of thumb for how often you should post:

 LinkedIn: 2 – 5 per week